 You can offer financial coaching, health coaching, relationship coaching, career coaching, etc. The possibilities are endless and you don't need much to get started:

-- A Website – While I'm an advocate of creating self-hosted websites, there are trusted free website builders like Wix and Weebly that allow you to set-up a website for no cost.
+- A Website – I'm an advocate of creating self-hosted websites, which allow you total control.

 - Software for Making/Recording Calls – You need to be able to communicate with your clients.
 Personally, I love using Zoom for coaching calls.
 You can also use the free version of Skype.

 - A Payment Processor – You need to be able to send invoices and collect payments.
-PayPal is an easy to use platform that allows you to start accepting payments with no upfront costs.
+Thrivecart is an easy-to-use platform that allows you to start accepting payments with no upfront costs.